GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/metaflow/README.md

 - [*Metadata-service*](https://github.com/Netflix/metaflow-service) \- Keeps track of metadata.
 - [*UI-service*](https://github.com/Netflix/metaflow-service/tree/master/services/ui_backend_service) \- Provides a backend instance that powers a web interface for monitoring active flows.

-The manifests are generated from templates in the `templates` directory and put in the `gen` directory.
+The manifests are generated from templates in the `metaflow/templates/` directory and put in the `gen` directory.

 1. Apply metadata service manifest: